 - Use the menus as follows: Setup | In/Out Box | InBox Screening

 - A long list of inbound labs should appear; you’ll need to scroll down this list and look for ‘PREDICT’ as the Facility in the first column.
 This list is alphabetically sorted, but the upper and lower case facilities are separate… Find the record which is for ‘Calculated 5 Yr Cvd Risk’.
 Double click this record with your mouse.

 - A popup window should appear; in the lower half of the window, there are details of which Screening Term and Screening Value to map the risk into.
 You should choose the Screening Term which your practice routinely use, and make sure that you choose the correct value to put this into.
 If you are a PREDICT user already, this will commonly be Term: ‘CVR’ and Value: ‘CVD Risk’.
 It needs to be the same area where your normal CVD Risk values are stored in order for your PPP extract tools to find and count these risks.

 NB// Adding new mappings does not address the results which arrived into your Inbox prior to you adding the mapping.
 If you have CVD Risk values which have already been filed, you will need to manually re-file those results after you have added the mapping.

 To re-file inbox records:

-- Taking note of the date of the Message, now go to the Screening area for that patient and check that there is a CVD Risk recorded on the same date as the message.
-If there is, then the filing has worked, and the mapping is in place. – Double check that the Screening Term being used is the one which your practice commonly use for all other CVD Risk screenings, if not, you will need to manually re-map the InBox/Screening mapping using the instructions in the above section.
+- Taking note of the date of the message, now go to the Screening area for that patient and check that there is a CVD Risk recorded on the same date as the message.
+If there is, then the filing has worked, and the mapping is in place.
+Double-check that the Screening Term being used is the one which your practice commonly uses for all other CVD Risk screenings; if not, you will need to manually re-map the Inbox/Screening mapping using the instructions in the above section.

 Confused about a result which has come in with a value of ‘101’? – See this page for an explanation…